ThinkR-open/prepare-for-cran/README.md

 + [Sinew: Simple R Package Documentation](https://metrumresearchgroup.github.io/sinew/) - by Jonathan Sidi

 + [rOpenSci Packages: Development, Maintenance, and Peer Review](https://ropensci.github.io/dev_guide/) - by rOpenSci onboarding editors

+## What to do once your package is ready?

+#### Using devtools::release()

+The `devtools::release()` asks you a series of question about common things to be sure you've done before releasing.

+#### Confirm by following the link

+You'll receive a link in your mailbox.
+Click on this link to confirm the upload.

+### Wait for the release

+Depending on the package, it might take between one hour and several weeks, if it needs manual inspection, it can take some time.

+You can watch the status of your package with `{cransays}` = https://itsalocke.com/cransays/articles/dashboard